nicoleyang22/My-first-Data-Pipeline-for-ETL/README.md

 3. **Load**: Insert transformed data into an SQLite database for further analysis.

 ### Contributors
-If you'd like to contribute to this project, you can fix the repository and submit a pull request.
+If you want to contribute to this project, you can fix the repository and submit a pull request.

 ### Contact
 For questions, feedback, or suggestions, feel free to reach out: